 - Most importantly, listen to your body.
-If an area of your body starts to hurt during a workout, avoid the mentality of no pain, no gain and stop your workout.
-This mentality can lead to many problems such as soreness and injury.
-Painless clicking in the shoulders is not necessarily a cause for concern.
-However, it may very well be a sign from your body to allow yourself time to rest.
-And, if it becomes painful, see your local musculoskeletal or sports medicine specialist.
+If an area of your body starts to hurt during a workout or game, avoid the mentality of “no pain, no gain,” and stop.
+This mentality can lead to more serious injury.
+Particularly early in the season, build up slowly with regards to the amount of work to which you are subjecting your shoulders.
+Soreness that resolves quickly is likely ok but pain that persists may warrant a visit to your local musculoskeletal or sports medicine specialist.

 Dr. Joshua Dines is an orthopedic surgeon and a member of the Sports Medicine and Shoulder Service at Hospital for Special Surgery.
 He was the team doctor for the U.S. Davis cup tennis team, and currently serves as an assistant team physician for the New York Mets.